glensc/dokuwiki-plugin-slacknotifier/README.md

 1. Create an Incoming Webhook on slack: https://api.slack.com/messaging/webhooks#create_a_webhook

 2. Enter the webhook into the slacknotifier configuration section in DokuWiki's Configuration Settings

+## Discord

+This plugin will work for discord as well, if you append /slack to the discord webhook url; see https://birdie0.github.io/discord-webhooks-guide/other/slack_formatting.html